An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram D

-To explain diagram D we start from diagram C: Plane 1 extends downward and drags with it a fragment of horizontal gray line, which is transposed into the vertical and becomes a rectangular field inside plane 2:
+To explain diagram D we start from diagram C: Plane 1 extends downward and drags with it a gray fragment of a horizontal line, which is transposed into the vertical and becomes a gray rectangular field inside plane 2:

 Broadway Boogie Woogie, 1942-43, Piet Mondrian, Diagram C